 - Brands will look to migrate from a static to a more dynamic, behavioral approach in creating customer segments to accommodate a user’s changing needs and preferences in real-time.

 - More and more brands will try to study and assess their user’s online behavior and understand how they are transacting, operating online, and their motives behind search and purchase.

 - Predictive CLV is going to be the way ahead, as brands will seek to optimize their advertising spends according to the expected revenue from their customers in real-time.

 - With advanced segmentation, brands will be able to identify high, medium, and low CLV users and create highly personalized marketing campaigns with a justifiable marketing cost that doesn’t exceed the perceived value of each user subset.

 - Marketing Automation Softwares will let brands create highly accurate user profiles easily by analyzing user attributes, behavioral and past purchase history, and create an accurate CLV assessment.

 Where’s The Catch?

 The biggest issue here will be getting the right type of data consistently, especially for larger businesses dabbling in multiple product and service categories across markets.
 Also, forecasting metrics like revenues and costs are always tricky which can skew the outcome negatively in case there are errors in the calculations.

-Maybe 2020 will be the year, we will all witness a deeper and increased emphasis on retention that acquisition.
-The reason being, in 2020, customer experience will evolve to become a cross-function of marketing and dictate future campaigns based on user engagement and response.
+Maybe 2021 will be the year, we will all witness a deeper and increased emphasis on retention than acquisition.
+The reason being, in 2021, customer experience campaign will evolve to become a cross-function of marketing and dictate future campaigns based on user engagement and response.